Tajín is an iconic Mexican chilli lime seasoning. It is tart, a bit smoky and has a mild spicy kick.

 - ¼ teaspoon ground black lime powder or lime zest.

-You can omit the smoked paprika if your chilli powder has a smoky taste (like guajillo chile powder).
+You can omit the smoked paprika if your chilli powder has a smoky taste (like guajillo chile powder or chipotle powder).

 You can omit the citric acid, but the chilli lime seasoning won’t have the same sherbet-like quality as Tajín.